navi25/breezing_rgf_wiki/USB-Module-(dev-module).md

 * Connect button to connect with this port.

 * We will get one transmission buffer and one receiver buffer.
 Both of these buffers will be of ASCII char streams.

+### Remarks

+This module caused a lot of problem in setup.
+(I was using [**"node-serialport"**](https://github.com/node-serialport/node-serialport) module.
+Tried with [**"usb"**](https://github.com/tessel/node-usb) too but the former is better.)
+The reasons are:
+ - None of the usb modules work with browsers for security reasons and so make calls from electron module instead of react.